chapter 01

 "You make the believers seem so mean."

-And he was silent.
+He continued to explain even in his silence.
 Saying nothing and everything at the same time.
 I watched his belly rise and fall with his breathing.

 "I've got a fairly good chance at getting into the university of Istanbul next year."